RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 * INT: `RST 38` is used by the ACIA 68B50 Serial Device through the IM1 `INT` location.
 * NMI: `NMI` is unused and is available to the user.

-All `RST xx` targets can be rewritten in a `JP` table originating at `0x8000` in RAM.
+All `RST nn` targets can be rewritten in a `JP` table originating at `0x8000` in RAM.
 This allows the use of debugging tools and reorganising the efficient `RST` instructions as needed.
-For more information on configuring and using the `RST xx` targets [refer to the example in the Wiki](https://github.com/RC2014Z80/RC2014/wiki/Using-Z88DK#basic-subtype).
+By default, if not defined, `RST nn` targets return a "?UF Error" code.
+For more information on configuring and using the `RST nn` targets [refer to the example in the Wiki](https://github.com/RC2014Z80/RC2014/wiki/Using-Z88DK#basic-subtype).

 ## USR Jump Address & Parameter Access